zedtux/fortress/README.md

 end
 ```

-Note: This reduce a little bit the security as if you add a new action to the
-controller and you haven't updated Fortress, the action will be allowed.
+Note: This reduce a little bit the security level as in the case you add a new action to the controller but you don't update the `fortress_allow`, the action will be allowed.

-### Allowing on condition
+### Allowing access with condition

 Finally you can use the `:if` key in order to allow only when the condition is
-true.
+`true`.

 ```ruby
 class PostsController < ApplicationController